The Outlier

 Ace roared back to his feet the moment he was released, throwing his hands up to force the humid air into a blast of water.

 He, instead, stood with his hands raised, wide-eyed and frozen in place as nothing happened.
-He winced and threw his arms at Reynolds when the thin man nonchalantly stepped forward.
+He winced and threw his arms at Cason when the thin man nonchalantly stepped forward.

 “Try all you’d like; we’ve designed those clamps to stop your powers at their source.”
 He announced as Ace’s fingers curled.

-Sure enough, while his fingertips flickered with power, the pressure on his wrists effectively blocked its route up his arms to the mark on the back of his neck.
+Sure enough, while the veins of his arms filled with power, the pressure on his wrists effectively blocked its route to his fingertips.

 A short beep behind him distracted his gaze, and one of the security guards pulled a small box away from Elliot’s neck.